helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 Wi-Fi access points will belong to the Hotspot category; owners of these devices are classified as Hotspot Owners; Nova Labs is classified as Hotspot Vendor [as defined in HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview).

-WiFi access points qualify as DNP devices as specified in [HIP51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).
+Wi-Fi access points qualify as DNP devices as specified in [HIP51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).

 ## Stakeholders